alexcheng1982/docker-magento/README.md

 docker exec -it <container id> install-magento
 ```

-If Docker compose is used, you can just modify `env` file in the same directory of `docker-compose.yml` file to update those environment variables.
+If Docker Compose is used, you can just modify `env` file in the same directory of `docker-compose.yml` file to update those environment variables.

 After calling `install-magento`, Magento is installed and ready to use.
 Use provided admin username and password to log into Magento backend.